deadlyvipers/dojo_rules/introduction.md

-Introduction

-Add to mojo file.
+On my way to becoming a GitHub Master